KernelForge.jl

 High-performance, portable GPU primitives for Julia.
 A pure Julia implementation delivering performance competitive with optimized CUDA C++ libraries.

 This package is in an experimental phase.
-Although extensive testing has been performed, the current implementation does not support views or strided arrays.
-No bounds checking is performed, which may lead to unexpected behavior with non-contiguous data.
+Although extensive testing has been performed, no bounds checking is performed, which may lead to unexpected behavior with out-of-bounds access.
 Correctness and performance have been validated only on a small NVIDIA RTX 1000.

 A paper describing this work is in preparation.
 If you use this code, please check back for citation details.